A Nation Imagined: The artists of the Picturesque Atlas | National Library of Australia (NLA)

 Concluding activities

-This resource showcases only a small fraction of the more than 800 engraved artworks that graced the pages of The Picturesque Atlas of Australasia.
-Remember that if you would like to browse the Atlas, the full digitised version is available.
+This resource showcases only a small fraction of the more than 800 engraved artworks, review the full collection The Picturesque Atlas of Australasia.

 Following an investigation of the art and artists featured in the Atlas, lead a discussion into its context using the following prompts: